DPSSecurity/HTB-writeups/Starting Point Tier 0/Redeemer.md

 Category/Tags: Redis, Vulnerability Assessment, Databases, Reconnaissance, and Anonymous/Guest Access

 ## Description:
 This is the fourth box Hack The Box presents aspriring cybersecurity professionals with.
-In this box, we are asked to connect a Redis database to obtain the flag.
+In this box, we are asked to connect to a Redis database to obtain the flag.
 This box will require reading Redis docs.<br>

 ## Solution:
 ### **Task 1**: